Ttl/evolutionary-circuits/README.md

 Requires ngspice.
 Also probably only works on a linux OS.

-Interesting stuff happens in cgp.py, circuits.py is used to communicate with ngspice, plot.py is not used by the program but it can be used to plot outputs of ngspice. getch.py gets a single character from output.
+Interesting stuff happens in cgp.py, circuits.py is used to communicate with ngspice, plotting.py is used to implement plotting with matplotlib when running with pypy. getch.py gets a single character from output.

-Work is currently very much in progress and documentation is missing.
-This is currently very hard to use and requires a knowledge of how to use SPICE.
+Work is currently in progress and documentation is missing.
+This is currently hard to use and requires a knowledge of how to use SPICE.

-Simulation can be stopped with a keyboard interrupt and it can be also resumed without losing progress.
+Simulation can be stopped with a keyboard interrupt.
+Progress is saved after every generation and can be continued by just running the script again.

 #Installing

 ##ngspice

 Download [ngpspice](http://ngspice.sourceforge.net/) either the git version or the current stable release, whichever you want.
+Git release often has performance improvements and possibly new features, but it also comes with the best bugs.
+If you are new to using SPICE it might be better to install latest stable version(As of 2012-09-10 this is version 24).

 Compile and install ngspice with following commands:

      $ mkdir release
      $ cd release
-     $ ../configure --disable-debug
+     $ ../configure --enable-xspice --disable-debug
-     $ make 2>&1 | tee make.log
+     $ make
      $ sudo make install

 #Usage

-The program is used by saving simulation settings in separate file and running it with command: "python cgp.py <filename of settings>".
-See inverter.py for example settings.
+The program is used by saving simulation settings in separate file and running it with command: "pypy cgp.py <filename>".
+See examples folder for example scripts.

+Using pypy is recommended as it uses significantly less memory and runs a little bit faster, but the program also works in python.

 ##Simulation settings

-Every name starting with underscore("\_") is ignored and they can be used for internal functions in settings file.
+Every name starting with underscore("\_") is ignored by cgp.py and they can be used for internal functions in settings file.

 Required settings are: